 How to use GeneratePress Block Elements?

-First, update to latest GeneratePress version if you haven’t already and then
+First, update to the latest GeneratePress version if you haven’t already, and then

 - Go to your Dashboard > Appearance > GeneratePress.